-Attril outes: C1 Knowledge and understanding of commercial and economic context of engineering processes.
-The LO of the awareness of the commercial and economic aspects of engineering is covered across 3 modules, particularly BBC6014 (Engineering Environment) and EBU5610 (Innovation and Technology for Engineering).
-Additionally, the final-year project contains the budgetary constraints, requiring students to justify expenditure and operate within a commercially constrained environment.
-C2 Knowledge of management techniques that may be used to achieve engineering objectives within that context.
+- Knowledge and understanding of commercial and economic context of engineering processes.
+The LO of the awareness of the commercial and economic aspects of engineering is covered across 3 modules, particularly EBC6014 (Engineering Environment).
+Additionally, the final-year project contains the budgetary constraints, requiring students to justify expenditure and operate within a commercially constrained environment. - Knowledge of management techniques that may be used to achieve engineering objectives within that context.
 The knowledge of management techniques and develop the students' management skills in term of team working, team playing and communications are explicitly covered in all the PDP (Personal Development Plan & Entrepreneurial Skills 1/2/3).
-Other modules also incorporate this LO explicitly, for examples EBU5314 (Software Engineering) requires students to work as a team to develop an artifact.
-C3 Understanding of the requirement for engineering activities to promote sustainable development.
+Other modules also incorporate this LO explicitly, for examples EBU5314 (Software Engineering) requires students to work as a team to develop an artifact. - Understanding of the requirement for engineering activities to promote sustainable development.
 This LO is covered in number of modules in Intelligent Science and Technology degree scheme.
 For examples in EBC4002/5002 (Personal Development Plan & Entrepreneurial Skills 2/3) have integrated part of this LO in the coursework.

 C4 Awareness of the framework of relevant legal requirements governing engineering activities, including personnel, health, safety, and risk (including environmental risk).
-This LO is covered by number of modules, specifically in EBC5002 (Personal Development Plan & Entrepreneurial Skills 3) and BBC6521 (Project), where students are required to prepare documentation related legal requirements such as Risk Assessment and health and safety Assessment.
-C5 Understanding of the need for a high level of professional and ethical conduct in engineering.
+This LO is covered by number of modules, specifically in EBC5002 (Personal Development Plan & Entrepreneurial Skills 3) and ECS6351 (Project), where students are required to prepare documentation related legal requirements such as Risk Assessment and health and safety Assessment.
+C 5 Understanding of the need for a high level of professional and ethical conduct in engineering.
 The understanding of high level of professional and ethical conduct in engineering is covered in many modules.
 For examples, in EBC4002/5002 (Personal Development Plan & Entrepreneurial Skills 2 and 3) where Engineering Ethics will be covered specifically in the lectures.
-And also, students in BBC4031/4032 (New Horizons English 1/2) and BBC4104 (Communication Skills) are required to team up and present aspects related to social issues and ethics.
 C6 Understanding of contexts in which engineering knowledge can be applied (e.g. operations and management, technology development, etc).
-P3 is covered in several modules specifically relating to engineering applications such as EBU5610 (Innovation and Technology for Engineering).
-Other modules bring out the LO directly within a coursework requirement where students need to consider manufacturing processes, planning control and product development as part of the assessment.
-The students will also be able to explain how and in which contexts technology can be developed and deployed (covered in EBU6470 Embedded System Design).
+A couple of modules bring out the LO directly within a coursework requirement where students need to consider manufacturing processes, planning control and product development as part of the assessment.
+The students will also be able to explain how and in which contexts technology can be developed and deployed (covered in EBU5477 Embedded System).
 C7 Understanding use of technical literature and other information sources.
 This LO is covered in many modules to develop the skills of technical literature reading and finding.
-For examples in EBU6470 (Embedded System Design) requires students to refer to the design user manual of common ARM Cortex processor in labs; and in EBU6307 (Visual Computing), students are required to review and apply neural networks, gradient-based optimisation and automatic differentiation as a tool for modern IST applications.
+For examples in EBU5477(Embedded System) requires students to refer to the design user manual of common ARM Cortex processor in labs; and in EBU6307 (Visual Computing), students are required to review and apply neural networks, gradient-based optimisation and automatic differentiation as a tool for modern IST applications.
 C8 Awareness of nature of intellectual property and contractual issues.
 The awareness of nature of intellectual property and contractual issues are covered in number of modules.
-For examples in BBC4031/4032 (New Horizons English 1/2) require students to practice professional writing and to avoid plagiarism and EBU5610 (Innovation and Technology for Engineering) has the integrated part of intellectual property and contractual issues into the business plan coursework.
-Additionally, EBU5107 (AI Law) has discussions about AI contract law and legal precedents around the world.
+For example, EBU5107 (AI Law) has discussions about AI contract law and legal precedents around the world.